 For the three months ended March 31, 2018 and 2017, there were 282,867 and 689,909 common stock equivalents which were in the money, respectively, that were included in the fully diluted earnings per share computation.
+For the three months ended March 31, 2017, dilutive loss per share from continuing operations is the same as basic loss per share due to the inclusion of Common Stock, in the form of stock options and warrants, would have an anti-dilutive effect on the loss per share from continuing operations.

-Note 10 - Significant Customers
+Note 11 - Significant Customers